irdkwia/Hamtaro_NazoNazoQ_Text_Editor/README_EN.txt

 |Blue|, |Red| or |Black|: They are used to change the
 color of the following text.

+|Large|: Change the size of the following text.

+|Center|: Center-align the text (doesn't always work).

 |Start:XX|: Notify about a start of a textbox, but it is not
 always present.
 XX Represents a number between 0 and 255.

 |End:XX|: Notify about an end of a textbox, but it is not
 always present.
 XX Represents a number between 0 and 255.

-|Pause:XX|: Used to mark a pause in a dialogue, before
+|Pause:XX|: Used to mark a pause in a dialog, before
 it continues automatically.
 XX Represents a number between 0 and 255.
-It defines the amount of time (in frames) the dialogue will pause before it continues.
+It defines the amount of time (in frames) the dialog will pause before it continues.

 |Next:XX|: Notify about a new textbox.